SkyCity trading 'stronger than expected'

 "Subject to there being no material changes to SkyCity's current operating settings before June 30, 2022, SkyCity expects group normalised EBITDA of between $135m and $140m and group normalised net profit after tax of between $3.5m and $7m," it said.

-Due to the uncertainty around the potential accounting adjustments required as part of the FY22 result process, SkyCity is unable to provide guidance for reported or statutory results at this time.
+Due to the uncertainty around the potential accounting adjustments required as part of the FY22 result process, SkyCity said it was unable to provide guidance for reported or statutory results.

 The result is due out on August 25.